 Start with email marketing from the very beginning

-Through email marketing, you can build a community of people that want to hear about your brand and products.
+Through email marketing, you can build a community of people who want to hear about your brand and products.

 You may choose to contact your subscribers individually or segment your list in a number of ways and provide them with a more personalized experience than social media networks.

-The more good news is the email marketing is still a great sales channel so the earliest you can start with building your list the better.
+The good news is that email marketing is still a great sales channel so the earliest you can start building your list the better.